 I hope that helps make a bit more sense of chromatic scales in music theory.

-They’re a really important scale to learn and come up a lot in music and theory exams so it’s definitely worth learning about them.
+They’re a really important scale to learn and come up a lot in music so it’s definitely worth learning about them.

-If you have any questions that I haven’t covered, post a comment below and I’ll do my best to answer!
+If you have any questions that I haven’t covered, let me know and I’ll do my best to answer and update this post.